 However, the converts were significantly more likely to have a criminal background and to have served time in prison.

-Overall, most of the attackers had a prior criminal background.
+Overall, half of the attackers had a prior criminal background.

 The relationship between terrorism and migration is a complex one and has been at the centre of extremely polarising debates, particularly during the European migrant crisis.